PANAMA COMPANY FORMATION

 5. Establishment costs and related registration tax

-10. Preparation of the foundation regulations
+10. Preparing the foundation regulations

 11. Translation and notarization of foundation documents